We Can Remove Unconstitutional Taxation & Registration of Suppressors, We NEED YOUR Help

 Duration: 2:16

-Colion Noir discusses the Constitutional Hearing Protection Act (CHPA), which aims to remove suppressors from the National Firearms Act (NFA), eliminating the $200 tax stamp and registration.
-The bill is currently stalled in the House Ways and Means Committee.
-Viewers are urged to contact the committee to pressure for a vote, and to engage with online content to combat digital suppression.
+Colion Noir, an expert in Second Amendment advocacy, details the Constitutional Hearing Protection Act (CHPA), which aims to remove suppressors from NFA regulation, eliminating the $200 tax stamp and registration.
+The bill is currently stalled in the House Ways and Means Committee, and Noir urges viewers to contact the committee to pressure for a vote.
+He also touches on digital suppression of firearm content and encourages engagement to bypass algorithms.

 Quick Summary

-The Constitutional Hearing Protection Act (CHPA) aims to remove suppressors from the National Firearms Act (NFA), eliminating the $200 tax stamp and registration.
-The bill is currently stalled in the House Ways and Means Committee.
-Viewers are urged to contact the committee at (202) 225-3625 to advocate for its passage.
+The Constitutional Hearing Protection Act (CHPA) aims to remove suppressors from National Firearms Act (NFA) regulation, eliminating the $200 tax stamp and registration requirements.
+Despite support, the bill is stalled in the House Ways and Means Committee.
+Viewers are urged to contact the committee at (202) 225-3625 to advocate for a vote.

 Chapters